cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

     }
     ...

-The MapReduce Job only needs specified the names of the input and output datasets.
+The MapReduce program only needs to specify the names of the input and output datasets.
 Whether they are FileSets or another type of Dataset is handled by the CDAP runtime system.

 However, you do need to tell CDAP the relative paths of the input and output files.
 Currently,